-On Wednesday, February 10, Chris Malloy's long-anticipated film 180° South will premiere at the Santa Barbara International Film Festival.
-Hopefully those of you who live nearby will come out and join us for the screening.
+On Wednesday, February 10, Chris Malloy’s long-anticipated film 180° South will premiere at the Santa Barbara International Film Festival.
 Details can be found on the Woodshed Films Facebook page or the SBIFF site.
-For those who can't make the premiere, there are a few ways you can get a taste of the story until we have more info on future screenings and the release of the film on DVD and Netflix.
+For those who can’t make the premiere, we’ll soon have more info on future screenings and the release of the film on DVD and Netflix.

-Mountain of Storms, the 1968 trip that inspired 180° South, is available now on DVD.
-I love this movie, and if you're a fan of our company, a climber, a surfer, a skier, a travel fanatic or nostalgic for the vibe of the late sixties, chances are you'll love it too.
-Also, Patagonia Books has published a beautiful hardcover book entitled 180° South: Conquerors of the Useless.
+Patagonia Books has also published a beautiful hardcover book entitled 180° South: Conquerors of the Useless.
 Within its 240 pages are chapters written by Yvon Chouinard, Chris Malloy and Jeff Johnson, along with hundreds of photographs and a revealing set of campfire interviews, conducted by Chris Malloy, with Yvon Chouinard, Doug Tompkins and Jeff Johnson.

 Chris Malloy: So twenty years from now, what will you remember most?
 The climbing, or the sailing, or what you got out of the thinking?